Guardiola says United a better team than the one City hammered months ago

-MANCHESTER, England : Manchester City face a far different Manchester United than the one they thrashed 6-3 in October, said manager Pep Guardiola, adding his side have to be at their best in the FA Cup final on Saturday.
+MANCHESTER: Manchester City face a far different Manchester United than the one they thrashed 6-3 in October, said manager Pep Guardiola, adding that his side have to be at their best in the FA Cup final on Saturday (Jun 3).

 Guardiola's City face Erik ten Hag's United in not just an historic first FA Cup final between the Manchester rivals, but the second of three boxes City need to tick in their quest for the treble.